 3.2 The student will demonstrate the ability to use essential health concepts to improve personal health.

+Describe why digestion is important for body function.

+Describe how the body uses digested food molecules.

-Evaluate how physical activity and healthy food and beverage choices impact personal health.
+Evaluate how sleep, physical activity, screen time, and healthy food and beverage choices affect one’s personal health.

-Determine when and how much water to drink to keep the body hydrated.

-Compare proper and improper use of prescription and nonprescription medicines.
+Explain the difference between a whole grain and a refined grain and the nutritional benefits of eating whole grains.

+Explain your school's food policy as it relates to food allergens (e.g., peanut-free classrooms, cafeteria options for children with food allergies).

+Analyze the importance of prevention and early detection of communicable and noncommunicable diseases.

 Explain the consequences of disregarding medical recommendations for prescription and nonprescription medications.

-Analyze the harmful short- and long-term effects of alcohol, tobacco, common household inhalants, and other drugs on body systems.
+Analyze the harmful short- and long-term effects of alcohol, tobacco, nicotine products, common household inhalants, and other drugs on body systems.

-Describe refusal skills when pressured to use alcohol, tobacco, inhalants, or other drugs.

-Explain the importance of following safety rules at home, at school, in the community, and when riding in a motor vehicle.
+Explain the importance of following safety rules at home and when riding in a motor vehicle.

-Explain appropriate protective gear when engaged in physical activities such as cycling, rollerblading, skateboarding, and water sports.
+Identify situations when adult assistance may be needed with online interactions.

+Demonstrate proper behavior during safety drills at school.

 List the benefits of goal setting for personal health.

-Describe strategies for solving problems related to health.

-Identify how emotions such as happiness, fear, sadness, excitement, anger, and loneliness can be expressed positively or negatively.

-Identify the process of resolving conflicts peacefully.
+Explain how to identify, express, and respond to emotions in a healthy way.

+Describe how to make and keep a friend and behaviors that may cause the friendship to end (e.g., being unaware of the attitudes and feelings of others, using inappropriate language and behavior, excluding a friend from activities, breaking promises).

+Describe how to make healthy decisions when dealing with conflict, including when help from an adult is needed.

+Identify ways to safely stand up to bullying and how to get help.

+Describe how to communicate directly, respectfully, and assertively with family and friends.

 Analyze how reducing, reusing, and recycling products promotes a healthier environment.

 Advocacy and Health Promotion